SCThymian/bellabeat-case-study/bellabeat_case_study_github.md

 Products
-- Bellabeat app: The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
+- **Bellabeat app:** The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 This data can help users better understand their current habits and make healthy decisions.
 The Bellabeat app connects to their line of smart wellness products.
-- Leaf: Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
+- **Leaf:** Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
 The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.
-- Time: This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
+- **Time:** This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
 The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.
-- Spring: This is a water bottle that tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
+- **Spring:** This is a water bottle that tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
 The Spring bottle connects to the Bellabeat app to track your hydration levels.
-- Bellabeat membership: Bellabeat also offers a subscription-based membership program for users.
+- **Bellabeat membership:** Bellabeat also offers a subscription-based membership program for users.
 Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness based on their lifestyle and goals.

-## **1.Ask**
+## **1. Ask**

 The Ask-Phase is the first foundational step in the data analysis process.
 It's crucial because it sets the direction for the entire analysis and ensures that everyone, who is involved, is aligned with the business task, that the data analysis aims to solve.

-Business task:
+<u>**Business task:**</u>
 Analyzing smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
 Then, selecting one Bellabeat product to apply these insights to in the presentation.
 Following three points are the questions needed to be answered by this analysis:
 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

-Stakeholders:
+<u>**Stakeholders:**</u>
 Knowing the audience is key to successful communication.
 In this presentation, the following participants will be present:
-Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
+- Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer
+- Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
+- Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.

-## **2.Prepare**
+## **2. Prepare**

 To answer Bellabeat's business tasks I will be using  (CC0: Public Domain, dataset made available through ): This Kaggle data set contains personal fitness tracker from thirty (30) fitbit users.
 All users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.
 The dataset contains 18 CSV-files and all of them are organized in long-format.
 Verifying the metadata of our dataset we can confirm it is open-source.
 The owner has dedicated the work to the public domain by waiving all of his or her rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

-ROCCC-analysis of the dataset:
+**ROCCC**-analysis of the dataset:
-Reliability: The data is identified as open-source and has a usability rating of 9.41 identified by Kaggle, meaning there is a high level of documentation.
+- **Reliability:** The data is identified as open-source and has a usability rating of 9.41 identified by Kaggle, meaning there is a high level of documentation.
 The dataset is published under the CC0: Public Domain license.
-Original: This dataset generated by respondents to a distributed survey via Amazon Mechanical Turk.
+- **Original:** This dataset generated by respondents to a distributed survey via Amazon Mechanical Turk.
 Thirty eligible Fitbit users consented to the submission of personal tracker data.
-Comprehensive: Data minute-level output for physical activity, heart rate, and sleep monitoring.
+- **Comprehensive:** Data minute-level output for physical activity, heart rate, and sleep monitoring.
 While the data tracks many factors in the user activity and sleep, but the sample size is small and most data is recorded during certain days of the week.
-Current: Data is from March 2016 to May 2016.
+- **Current:** Data is from March 2016 to May 2016.
 Data is not current so the users habit may be different now.
-Cited: Last update was one year ago, which means there is a 1-year lag.
+- **Cited:** Last update was one year ago, which means there is a 1-year lag.